marbetschar/marco.betschart.name/blog/README.md

 ---
-description: "a place where you can see what I've been up to lately."
+description: "Here you can see what I've been up to lately."
 ---

 # Recent activities